risha2211/competitive-programming/Red-and-Blue-Gems.md

 ## Language: C++

 To get the maximum coins:
-Calculate total value if you take all red gems: R × P
+- Calculate total value if you take all red gems: R × P
-Calculate total value if you take all blue gems: B × Q
+-Calculate total value if you take all blue gems: B × Q
-Return the maximum of the two.
+-Return the maximum of the two.

 ```cpp
 #include <bits/stdc++.h>